aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-nodejs.md

 ## Related pages

-For information on how to connect to the Aiven for Clickhouse service with the ClickHouse client, see
+For information on how to connect to the Aiven for ClickHouse service with the ClickHouse client, see
 [Connect with the ClickHouse client](/docs/products/clickhouse/howto/connect-with-clickhouse-cli).